 Basically, months before my mother's death I was sent to live with a foster couple that immediatedly took me to India.
 When I returned I was left with my grandmother on my father's side in Pennsylvania then sent to my grandmother on my mother's side in California.
 From there I was placed in the care of another foster couple.
 It was under the care of that foster couple I ran away from home.
 I ended up missing enough days of school that someone from the school came to see why I was no longer attending.
 The couple told the school people they had not seen me for sometime and did not know where I was.
 The school inturn called my grandmother, the emergency contact listed on their paperwork.
 My grandmother came looking for me and eventually, months later, located me in my old hometown of Redondo Beach, California, staying with a World War II ex-Marine taxi driver that had fought his way up through all the islands in all the major battles in the Pacific from Guadalcanal northward.

-My grandmother, except possibly for the taxi driver and I having breakfast almost every morning at the Happy Hour Cafe owned by the infamous Fifie Malouf and maybe him visiting a "friend" there once in awhile in the afternoon in one of her apartments while I waited in the cafe, quickly assessed the ex-Marine as an otherwise honorable enough man, thanked him for overseeing my well-being, then took me back with her, only to be sent to live with my younger brother and bounced between my grandmother, my to-be-stepmother, and uncle until turned over to him on a more or less permanent basis.
+My grandmother, except possibly for the taxi driver and I having breakfast almost every morning at the Happy Hour Cafe owned by the South Bay's infamous Fifie Malouf, usually after having picked up non gratis one or two female stragglers wending their way back after a long night plying their trade, and maybe him visiting a "friend" once in awhile in the afternoon in one of Fifie's apartments while I waited in the cafe, quickly assessed him as being an otherwise honorable man, thanked him for overseeing my well-being, then took me back with her.
+After that I was bounced between my grandmother, living with the same family as my younger brother down near the Mexican border, getting to know my stepmother, or soon to-be-stepmother as the case may have been, and spending time, which I liked doing the most, albeit put into place at other's discretion, with my uncle more-or-less on an on-and-off basis.

 FOOTNOTE [2]